CharlesGueunet/vimmic/README.md

 as long as you do not modify the directory path afterward (as it may break the symbolic link).

-If you want to update all plugins at once, simply run `:Update` in Vim.
+To update this distribution, you can simply `git pull`.
+To update all plugins, use the command `:Update`

 ### Windows